kenllyacosta/kenllyacosta/README.md

  </a>
 </p>

 > Software Architect with more than 6 years of experience developing software with .NET technologies and low code like Power Platform, certified by Microsoft.
 I have been using C#, JavaScript, jQuery, and Bootstrap to develop enterprise applications for companies.
-I have helped to migrate old systems and databases to newer.
+I have helped to migrate old systems and databases to newer ones.
 Experience developing REST APIs and enjoy the process to make them.
 I am a self-taught person with the ability and desire to learn and experiment with new technologies and challenges.

  <br/>